Tecuexe: Language

-The Tecuexe language is now extinct and very little is known.
+The Tecuexe language is now extinct and very little is known about it.
 It was likely a Uto-Aztecan language.

 The study of the toponyms of the Rio Verde region in Los Altos de Jalisco infers the presence of abundant words ending in íc/tíc, which is consistent with a similar phenomenon in the Valles de Tequila region, where very similar locative suffixes are usually related to the presence of groups speaking languages of the Corachol branch of the Uto-Aztec family.
 In the local toponymy, cases were also detected where the locative is expressed in the endings lí or chi, clearly derived from the íc/tíc (e.g. Temacapulí and Teocaltichi).
 It is highly probable that these suffixes are of Tecuexe origin, and equivalent to the Nahua "tlan".
-On the island of Atitlán (place in the middle of the water in Nahuatl) it was also known as Atlitíc, whose meaning would be equivalent to the Nahua word.
+The island of Atitlán (place in the middle of the water in Nahuatl) was also known as Atlitíc, whose meaning would be equivalent to the Nahua word.

 Some colonial era Tecuexe wrote documents in Nahuatl.
 A 1611 Petition to Remove a Priest in Jalostotitlan, a Tecuexe town, contained linguistic idiosyncrasies compared to central Mexican Nahuatl.
 This raises questions about whether the Tecuexe spoke a dialect of Nahuatl as a native language, or used it as a lingua franca.

 The Caxcan to the north of the Tecuexe also spoke Nahuatl, although the Spaniards called it "corrupted Nahuatl".

 Spanish Conquest

-They were conquered by Captain Nuño Beltrán de Guzmán who began his siege on December 21 of 1529.
+The Tecuexe were conquered by Captain Nuño Beltrán de Guzmán, who began his siege on December 21 of 1529.
 His army consisted of 200 Spaniards on horse, 300 infantry on foot, 10,000 Mexicas (Aztecs) and 10,000 Tarascos and Tlaxcaltecas who had switched to the Spanish side.
-In the fight many died, some took refuge in the mountain areas and those that remained in the plains were enslaved and forced into hard labor.
-About ten years later they took revenge.
+In the fight, many died.
+Some took refuge in the mountain areas, and those that remained in the plains were enslaved and forced into hard labor.
+About ten years later, the Tecuexe took their revenge.
 They were one of many tribes who fought under Tenamaxtli in the Mixtón War (1540–41).
-It is said that about 100,000 natives were gathered on the Mixton Mountain, ready to end Spanish rule, and that behind every stone, land, tree or brush was a native Caxcán, Tecuexe, Coca or Chichimeca, ready to subdue the invaders.
+It is said that about 100,000 natives were gathered on the Mixton Mountain, ready to end Spanish rule, and that behind every stone, tree or bush was a native Caxcán, Tecuexe, Coca or Chichimeca, ready to subdue the invaders.